 Developing advanced electrically active cell models is challenging.
 Are gene expression, FACS, or Western blots enough to capture the complexity of your stem-cell derived neurons and cardiomyocytes?
 Now you can track the differentiation of electroactive cells (e.g. neurons, cardiomyocytes, and muscle cells) label-free in real-time with the Maestro multiwell activity map.

 The journey to cure human disease frequently involves re-creating the hallmarks of that disease in an animal or an induced pluripotent stem cell (iPSC) model.
-Disease models enable understanding of how the disease develops and the discovery of potential treatment approaches.
+Studying disease models aids understanding of how the disease develops and enables potential treatment approaches to be tested.

 Improved methods to determine drug safety and toxicity are urgently needed.
-The recent emergence of induced pluripotent stem (iPS) cell technology has created a source of reproducible, biologically relevant, human cells.
-Coupled with high-throughput, functional platforms like the Maestro MEA system, holds the promise of altering the current safety paradigm, by improving predictivity, lowering cost and reducing animal usage.
+The recent emergence of induced pluripotent stem (iPS) cell technology coupled with the Maestro MEA system, holds the promise of altering the current safety paradigm, by improving predictivity, lowering cost and reducing animal usage.